Pamela Colman Smith

-Pamela Colman Smith (16 February 1878 – 18 September 1951), nicknamed "Pixie", was a British artist, illustrator, writer, publisher, and occultist.
-She is best-known for illustrating the Rider–Waite tarot deck (also called the Rider–Waite–Smith or Waite–Smith deck) for Arthur Edward Waite.
+Pamela Colman Smith (16 February 1878 – 16 September 1951), nicknamed "Pixie", was a British artist, illustrator, writer, publisher, and occultist.
+She is best-known for illustrating the Rider–Waite Tarot (also known as the Rider–Waite–Smith or Waite–Smith Tarot) for Arthur Edward Waite.
 This tarot deck became the standard among tarot card readers, and remains the most widely used today.
 Smith also illustrated over 20 books, wrote two collections of Jamaican folklore, edited two magazines, and ran the Green Sheaf Press, a small press focused on women writers.

 Biography

 Smith was born at 28 Belgrave Road in Pimlico, part of central London.
 She was the only child of a merchant from Brooklyn, New York (before it was part of New York City), Charles Edward Smith (son of Brooklyn mayor Cyrus Porter Smith), and his wife Corinne Colman (sister of the painter Samuel Colman).
-The family was based in Manchester for the first decade of Smith's life, but they moved to Jamaica when Charles Smith took a job in 1889 with the West India Improvement Company (a financial syndicate involved in extending the Jamaican railroad system).
-The Smiths lived in the capital, Kingston, for several years, travelling to London and New York.
+The family was based in Manchester for the first decade of Smith's life.
+In 1889, they moved to Jamaica when Charles Smith took a job with the West India Improvement Company, a financial syndicate involved in extending the Jamaican railroad system.
+The Smiths lived in the capital, Kingston, for several years, traveling to London and New York.

 By 1893, Smith had moved to Brooklyn, where, at the age of 15, she enrolled at the Pratt Institute, which had been founded six years earlier.
 There she studied art under Arthur Wesley Dow, painter, print maker, photographer, and influential arts educator.
 Her mature drawing style shows clear traces of the visionary qualities of fin-de-siècle Symbolism and the Romanticism of the preceding Arts and Crafts movement.

-While Smith was in art school, her mother died in Jamaica, in 1896.
+In 1896, while Smith was in art school, her mother died in Jamaica.
 Smith herself was ill on and off during these years and in the end left Pratt in 1897 without a degree.
 She became an illustrator; some of her first projects included The Illustrated Verses of William Butler Yeats, a book on actress Dame Ellen Terry by Bram Stoker, and two of her own books, Widdicombe Fair and Fair Vanity (a reference to Vanity Fair).